flyguy787/rossstarkey.com/src/content/blog/i-built-this-website-without-writing-code.md

 ## How I Actually Built It

-Here's the honest process.
+Here's the honest timeline.

-**Day 1: Setup (2 hours)**

-Installing the tools took longer than expected.
-Not because it was hard, but because I'd never used a terminal before.

-I installed:
-- Node.js (needed to run Astro)
-- VS Code (the code editor)
-- Claude Code (the AI assistant)
-- GitHub Desktop (for version control)
+**Hour 1: From Zero to Live Website**

+I installed the tools (Node.js, VS Code, Claude Code, GitHub Desktop).
+Never used a terminal before, but the installers walked me through everything.

-Once everything was installed, I opened Claude Code and typed:
+Then I opened Claude Code and typed:

 "Create a new Astro website with Tailwind CSS.
 Dark theme.
 Teal accents.
 Make it look modern and professional."

-Claude built the entire foundation in about 2 minutes.
+Claude built the entire thing in 2 minutes.

-**Day 2: Customization (3 hours)**

-This is where it got interesting.

-I just talked to Claude like a person:

-- "Add a blog section where I can write articles"
-- "Create a videos page to showcase my YouTube content"
-- "Make the homepage hero section bigger"
-- "Add my bio to the about page"

-Every request took 30-60 seconds to implement.

-When something didn't look right, I'd say:
-"That spacing feels off.
-Make it tighter."

-Claude would adjust it instantly.

-**Day 3: Content (2 hours)**

-I wrote my first blog post.
-Added my first video.
-Set up the navigation structure.

-All content is written in Markdown files.
-Simple text files that turn into beautifully formatted pages.

-No database.
-No admin panel.
-Just files in a folder.

-**Day 4: Deployment (1 hour)**

-Pushed everything to GitHub.
+I pushed it to GitHub.
 Connected Vercel.
-Clicked "Deploy."
+Clicked deploy.

-60 seconds later, the site was live.

-Added my custom domain.
-Updated DNS settings.
-24 hours later, rossstarkey.com was pointing to my new site.
+**The site was live before I went to bed.**

+That's it.
+One hour from "I should build a website" to a live, professional site on the internet.

+**The Next Morning: Adding Content**

+I spent 30 minutes playing around with prompts:

+- "Add a blog section"
+- "Create a videos page for my YouTube content"
+- "Add my first blog post about [topic]"
+- "Upload this video and create a page for it"

+Every change went live in 30 seconds.
+Just push to GitHub and Vercel rebuilds automatically.

+By lunchtime, I had:
+- A complete blog with my first article published
+- A videos section showcasing my YouTube content
+- Custom domain pointing to the site
+- Everything looking exactly how I wanted

+**Total time invested: 90 minutes.**

+Not days.
+Not weeks.
+An hour and a half.

 ---